catai9/Cancer-Net-BCa/README.md

 ## Core Cancer-Net BCa Team
 * DarwinAI Corp., Canada and Vision and Image Processing Research Group, University of Waterloo, Canada
 	* Alexander Wong
-* University of Waterloo, Canada
+* Vision and Image Processing Research Group, University of Waterloo, Canada
 	* Amy Tai
         * Hayden Gunraj

 ## Demo
 A demo of model inference with the Cancer-Net BCa-A model on a provided demo CDI^s image can be found in `demo.ipynb`.